Interactive identification of individuals with positive treatment effect while controlling false discoveries: An interactive algorithm with FDR control

 \section{An interactive algorithm with FDR control}

 To enable us to effectively infer the treatment effect, we use the following \textit{working model}:

 where $U_i$ is zero-mean noise (unexplained variance) that is independent of $A_i$.
 When working with such a model, we effectively want to identify subjects with a positive treatment effect $\Delta(X_i)$.
-Importantly, model~\eqref{eq:work_model} needs not be correctly specified or accurately reflect reality in order for the algorithms in this paper to have a valid FDR control (but the more ill-specified or inaccurate the model is, the more power may be hurt).
+Importantly, model~\eqref{eq:work_model} needs not be correctly specified or accurately reflect reality in order for the algorithms in this paper to have a valid FDR control.
+However, the more ill-specified or inaccurate the model is, the more power may be hurt; related numerical experiments are included in Appendix~\ref{apd:working_model}.

 To identify subjects with positive effects, we first introduce an estimator of the treatment effect~$\Delta(X_i)$ following the working model~\eqref{eq:work_model}.
 Denote the expected outcome given the covariates as $m(X_i) := \me(Y_i \mid X_i)$, and let $\widehat m(X_i)$ be an arbitrary estimator of $m(X_i)$ using the outcomes and covariates $\{Y_i, X_i\}_{i=1}^n$.
 Define the \textit{residual} as $E_i := Y_i - \widehat m(X_i)$, and an estimator of $\Delta(X_i)$ is